windmill-labs/windmilldocs/docs/advanced/6_imports/index.md

 of having to maintain a separate requirements file.

-If the imports are not properly analyzed, there exists an escape hatch to override the input of the dependency job.
+If the imports are not properly analyzed, there exists an escape hatch to override the inferred imports.
 One needs to head the Script with the following comment:

 ```python
 #requirements: